-TYLER, Texas — Are you tempted to play the “Blessing Loom,” or jump on a “Money Board”?
+TYLER, Texas — Have you been asked to participate in a “Blessing Loom,” or jump on a “Money Board”?

 "You’re virtually guaranteed to lose your money, or pull in friends and family who will lose theirs," Seena Gressin, Attorney for the Federal Trade Commission's (FTC) Division of Consumer & Business Education said.

-According to the Panola County Sheriff's Office, the scam is known by many different names such as:
+According to the Panola County Sheriff's Office (PCSO), the scam is known by many different names such as:

 - Blessing Loom

 - Blessing Bank

 - Snowflake Blessing

 "The scam is a chain letter-type of pyramid scheme," the PCSO said in a statement.
 "While versions vary slightly, the one we’re hearing about most promises that you’ll collect $800 for an investment of $100 and, at the same time, help bring good fortune to someone else by recruiting them to join."

 According to the PCSO, you see a post or get a direct message on Instagram, Facebook, or other social media.
 It invites you to join the Circle or Loom by sending $100 through PayPal or another digital payment service to the person whose name is at the center of an octagon-shaped playing board.
 Your payment gets you one of eight spots on the outer ring of the board and a chance to move towards the center by recruiting other people to join.
 As more people join, your board changes and the number of playing boards expands.
 Eventually, you’re supposed to land at the center of a playing board and collect $100 from each of eight new recruits on the outer ring.
 That’s when you leave the game or start all over again with another $100 payment.